10 True Montana Gems between Yellowstone and Glacier National Park

 Mix Rocky Mountain snowmelt with Montana-milled rye and white winter wheat, and you get a boutique distillery and tasting room in Butte, run by John and Courtney McKee.
 Each spirit is named after a mine in the Butte district, recalling life in Butte when the town provided the copper ore that electrified America at the turn of the 20th century.

 Butte Trolley Tour

-Quirky Fact: Visitors can go 65 feet into the Orphan Girl Mine at the World Museum of Mining (not part of the trolley tour).
+Ride the seasonal trolley to hear about Butte’s colorful history and present-day attractions, including the Copper King Mansion and Berkeley Pit Viewing Stand.
+Visitors can go 65 feet underground into the Orphan Girl Mine at the World Museum of Mining (not part of the trolley tour).

-Tip: Head to Sapphire Gallery or Montana Gems of Philipsburg to sift for sapphires.
-After you find sapphires, either venue can create earrings, necklaces and more with your gems.
+Many don’t know that Montana has caches of sapphires in some of its mountains.
+Sift for your own sapphires in charming Philipsburg.
+Head to The Sapphire Gallery, Gem Mountain or Montana Gems of Philipsburg to sift for sapphires.
+After you find sapphires, create earrings, necklaces and more with your gems.

 Gates of the Mountains

 Experience the awe Lewis and Clark felt when they first set eyes on the “Gates of the Mountains,” spectacular 1,200-feet-high limestone cliffs presiding over the Missouri River near Helena.
 See nature and wildlife on a 120–minute, seasonal cruise on board one of two tour boats—Canyon Voyager or Sacajawea.
 The cruise starts at the marina three miles off Interstate 15 in the foothills between Helena and Great Falls.